mhanberg/temple/guides/components.md

 To use a component, you will use the special `c` keyword.
 This is called a "keyword" because it is not a function or macro, but only exists inside of the `Temple.temple/1` block.

 The first argument will be the function reference to your component function, followed by any assigns.
+You can pass dynamic assigns using the `:rest!` keyword the same way you would with a normal tag.

 ```elixir
 defmodule MyApp.ConfirmDialog do